 best Onion Sites

 The Dark Web may have a sordid reputation, but there’s plenty of legitimate websites out there for people who just want to browse anonymously.
 After all, journalists, human rights organizations, and various other institutions maintain a Dark Web mirror of their primary indexed website.
-We’ve compiled an up-to-date list of the best onion sites in 2024 so you can get a taste of what’s out there.
+We’ve compiled an up-to-date list of the best onion sites so you can get a taste of what’s out there.

 New to the darknet and not sure where to begin?
 First, check out our beginner’s guide on how to use Tor, then come back when you’re ready to get started.